bepatient-fr/usine/README.md

 # First use

 1. Clone your source repo inside the `$SOURCES_LOCATION` directory
+2. Make sure to install itools manually first
+3. Create your `$LOG_LOCATION` directory, and make the user write access
-2. Define your requirements inside your sources `requirements.txt` file
+4. Define your requirements inside your sources `requirements.txt` file
-3. Use commands from your local Venv where Usine is installed
+5. Use commands from your local Venv where Usine is installed

 # Commands